Table of Contents Show

 Make the home a smart home.
 Affordable and straightforward upgrades such as programmable thermostats, whole-house generators, LED lights, water filtration systems, high-efficiency windows, and energy-efficient water heaters are attractive amenities when shoppers are looking at listings.

 In a 2017 survey by the brokerage firm T3 SIXTY, 40% of realtors believe that smart homes sell faster, regardless of the price.
 This is borne out by buyers as well.
-In the 2017 Global Luxury Real Estate Report, 76% of buyers agree: having a smart home is essential to me.
+In the 2017 Global Luxury Real Estate Report, 76% of buyers agree that having a smart home is essential.
 Upgrading your NYC apartment with smart technology is much easier than taking on a significant renovation.
 If you’re not sure where to start, look into intelligent appliances.

 In the 2017 Concept Community study by MFE, 18.2% of people listed appliances as the smart home feature with the highest ROI.
 And let’s not forget intelligent home security cameras, smart locks, and stylish shades, to name just a few of the options out there.

 Upgrade Your DoorsUpgrade Your Doors

 Doors often get neglected, but they’re critical to setting the tone of your home to potential buyers (the front door in particular).
 Either refurbishing the ones you have (for example, getting repainted or re-dipped if they’re natural wood) or getting new ones will lift the entire feel of your place.

 Remodel your storage spacesRemodel your storage spaces

 It is another area where a chat with a professional might come in handy.
 Getting a custom closet solution or expanding any storage space you have is an inexpensive way to build value.

-From the second buyers walk into an apartment they’re considering what space is going to look like with their stuff.
-The more comfortable you make it build that vision (e.g., look at this fantastic shoe storage, That’s where I’ll keep my off-season footwear!), the more likely you are to get the offer you want.
+From the second buyers walk into an apartment, they’re considering what space will look like with their stuff.
+The more comfortable you make it to build that vision (e.g., look at this fantastic shoe storage, That’s where I’ll keep my off-season footwear!), the more likely you are to get the offer you want.